LLM Hallucination Rates in Production: What the Data Actually Shows

 I went looking for a clean answer to a simple question: what is the actual LLM hallucination production risk once you strip away the vendor demos and the doom posts, and just look at what happens when these systems touch real customers, real money, real legal exposure?
 I expected to find a number.
 I found something else — a pattern in how companies respond to the number that turns out to be riskier than the number itself.

-There isn’t one rate.
-There’s a range that depends entirely on domain, and the domains where hallucination is most likely are the ones where the consequences are worst.
+There is no single rate.
+Measured hallucination runs from roughly 0.7% on tightly grounded summarization to 58–82% on open-ended legal questions, and the domains where hallucination is most likely are the ones where the consequences are worst.

-Vectara has run an open hallucination leaderboard since 2023, scoring models on faithfulness to source documents in summarization tasks.
-The best-performing frontier models sit around 0.7%–1.5% hallucination on that narrow, document-grounded task.
+Vectara has run an open hallucination leaderboard since November 2023, scoring models on faithfulness to source documents in summarization tasks.
+The best-performing frontier models sit around 0.7%–1.5% hallucination on that narrow, document-grounded task (Vectara Hallucination Leaderboard).
 That number gets cited constantly, and it’s real.
 It’s also close to the best-case scenario: short context, source text right there, one job.

 Pull the same models into an open-ended domain and the number stops looking reassuring.
 Stanford’s RegLab and Institute for Human-Centered AI ran general-purpose LLMs against real legal questions in 2024 and found hallucination rates between 58% and 82% depending on the model and the type of legal query — often stated with total confidence, and often in response to questions the model should have recognized it couldn’t answer (Dahl et al., “Large Legal Fictions,” 2024).
 That’s not a fringe case.
 Legal, medical, and financial queries are exactly the domains agentic products are being built for right now, because that’s where the labor cost is high enough to justify automating it.